Lion

 Main Characteristics

-Lions are big cats that live in the savannas, dry forests and deserts of Africa.
-Unlike other cats, lions live in prides and are mostly nocturnal.
-They prey on medium to large sized ungulates.
+Lions are big cats that live in Africa.
+They're considered an endangered species.
+Unlike other big cats, they live in prides and are primarily active at night.
+The males have a striking, large mane.

 Life Style

-Lions are most active at night to hunt for prey.
+Lions are the only big cats that live in groups.
+They're called prides.
+They're most active at night to hunt for prey.
 During the day they rest, drink at nearby waterholes and take long naps in the shade of trees and bushes.
 They sleep up to 22 hours!
 Each pride has a large territory that is defended against other prides.
 The boundaries are marked by urine, feces, scratch marks and roars.

 Anatomy and Appearance